zengm-games/zengm/README.md

 ### Code Overview

-Basketball GM is a single-page app that runs almost entirely client-side by storing data in IndexedDB.
+This is a single-page app that runs almost entirely client-side by storing data in IndexedDB.
 The core of the game runs inside a Shared Worker (or a Web Worker in crappy browsers that don't support Shared Workers), and then each open tab runs only UI code that talks to the worker.
 The UI code is in the `src/js/ui` folder and the core game code is in the `src/js/worker` folder.
 They communicate through the `toUI` and `toWorker` functions.

 The UI is built with React and Bootstrap.